 Vegas is expensive but most budgets can find something here.

 The swankier hotels on the Strip often run deals on lodging just to get you in the door, assuming you’ll visit their casino and lose a fair bit of money there.
-Jokes on them if you’re not a gambler.

 Budget travelers and groups are usually better off renting an Airbnb or VRBO nearby, rather than staying on the Strip.